Specialization of softmax attention heads: insights from the high-dimensional single-location model: Conclusion and limitations.

-We introduced a solvable high-dimensional model of multi-head attention that isolates staged head specialization, head redundancy, and the role of attention normalization under SGD training.
-By restricting to a minimal architecture, we obtained an exact description of training dynamics and identified regimes where redundant heads induce persistent variance unless explicitly suppressed by the activation.
+We introduced a solvable high-dimensional model of multi-head attention where redundant heads induce persistent variance unless explicitly suppressed by the activation.
+By restricting to this minimal architecture, we obtained an exact description of training dynamics and isolated staged head specialization, head redundancy, and the role of attention normalization under SGD training.

 Our model is intentionally simplified.
 It considers a single attention layer, excludes output projections and residual pathways, and focuses on a stylized sequence-to-token regression task.
 Extending the analysis to deeper architectures and more structured data distributions remains an open direction.
 As in the theory of the multi-index model \cite{aubin2018committee}, the population-level training dynamics derived here are expected to translate into sharp sample-complexity transitions under empirical risk minimization, suggesting a route toward understanding data-dependent phase transitions in attention-based models.